World Para Championships Winter

 Championship will be the first Winter World Cup for disabled athletes where four branches are gathered.

 The athletes will compete in cross country skiing, skiing, alpine skiing and snowboarding.
 Compared to Paralympics, only the sledding and wheelchair cricket sports are lacking.
 The organizer is the Norwegian Sports Association in collaboration with the ski federation, ski-skating and snowboard-related.
-Para-World Championship Winter will be arranged from 4 to 15 February in 2021.
+Para-World Championship Winter will be arranged in January 2022..

 Accommodation Para Championship